mpolden/echoip/README.md

 ## Building

 Compiling requires the [Golang compiler](https://golang.org/) to be installed.
-This application can be installed by using `go get`:
+This package can be installed with `go get`:

 `go get github.com/mpolden/ipd/...`